A blog post

 Loose bodies: Anything floating around the knee joint can cause pain.
 These loose bodies can be anything from ligament and/or cartilage fragments to crystal deposits caused by uric acid in the blood stream.

-Meniscus related problems: At the top end of the tibia where it meats the thigh bone sits shock absorbers, much like what is found in a vehicle’s suspension system.
+Meniscus related problems: At the top end of the tibia where it meets the thigh bone sits shock absorbers, much like what is found in a vehicle’s suspension system.
 Only this shock system is made up of cartilage and is called menisci.
 A meniscus related problem is another one of those sports associated injuries, though damage can be done to the menisci other than participating in sports.
 Damage happens normally as a tear.
 A meniscus tear can also happen due to old age too.

 Osteonecrosis: Osteonecrosis is bone degeneration.
 Osteonecrosis can cause knee pain when the degeneration of the bone happens along the thigh bone or the tibia.
 The problem can not only lead to knee pain, degeneration of the particular bone in question, but can cause deformity.
 Osteonecrosis occurs when there is a decreased blood supply to the bone.
 The decreased supply can sometimes occur due to a fracture or break.